sputnik524/sputnik524.github.io/_pages/about.md

   - /about.html
 ---

 This is Haitao's academic personal site!
 I am currently a M.S. student at ETH Zurich, majoring in [Computational Science and Engineering(CSE)](https://rw.ethz.ch/).
-I obtained my bachelor degree in [South China University of Technology](https://www.scut.edu.cn/en/) in July, 2021.
+I obtained my bachelor degree in [South China University of Technology](https://www.scut.edu.cn/en/) in July, 2021, where I developed my interest in computational science, especially in fields of materials and physics.

+During my study in ETH Zurich since 2021, I gradually learned fundamentals of CSE, including numerical methods and high performance computing, together with mathematical and machine learning basis.
+Then, I decided to specialize in computaional Roboitcs and started to grow interest in visual computing and computer graphics.

 **Research interest:** I am open to any exciting combination of computer graphics, 3D vision and machine learning! (including Neural rendering, differentiable physically-based simulation, digital humans...)